Enforcing the Rules on Cannabis

 If I am caught consuming cannabis in a public place, what will happen?

-Do people who use cannabis in public places get any warnings or are the fined immediately?
+Does a person using cannabis in public get a warning or an immediate fine?
 Is the fine for smoking in public similar to drinking in public?

 A law enforcement or inspector may exercise discretion in giving warnings.
 The general penalty for violating the provincial legislation is a fine of $200 to $400.
 For a second or subsequent offence, the fine is $400 to $700.

 Not generally.
 Police and inspectors are not able to inspect a home without the permission of the occupant, or with a search warrant.
-A search warrant would not be sought unless there are probable grounds of an egregious contravention that endangers public safety.
+A search warrant would only be sought if there are probable grounds of an egregious contravention that endangers public safety.

-What are the penalties if I do not follow the rules in the provincial legislation?
+What are the penalties for not obeying rules of provincial legislation?

 - The penalty for selling cannabis illegally is a fine of $5,000 - $10,000.
 For a second or subsequent offence, the fine is $10,000 to $20,000.